GimpFather/react-course/README.md

 Disclaimer for poor `.scss` files.
 I really like writing styles, but at this moment there are so many more important things to do, so I'm using pre-given styles in 99% of the examples.

 Disclaimer for taking this project serious: As I said - I'm using video courses to refresh everything, so sometimes you gonna find repetitive code or static approaches.
 You shouldn't look at these!

+# Developer things

+## Instalation

+The project requires:
+- Node 16 or higher.
+- Sass 1.53.0 or higher.

+The project is based on `create-react-app` so after downloading it and all dependencies we need to run `npm start` or `yarn start`.

+## Build

+In order to build application you need to use `npm build` or `yarn build`.
+You should also compile `.sass` files, but I didn't make yet a script for that.